razgarabedi/Forumify/docs/setup/installation.md

 ### 2. Access the Application

 1. Open your browser and navigate to `http://localhost:3000`
-2. You should see the ForumLite homepage
+2. You should see the Rexerium Forum homepage
 3. Click "Register" to create your first user account

 ### 3. Admin Account